-In this charter the following definitions apply:
+For the purposes of this charter the following definitions shall apply:

-The Board - the governance group charged with independent assurance on the adequacy of the risk management framework, the internal control environment, and the integrity of financial reporting.
-For HIWFRA this is the Standards and Governance Committee.
+The Board - the governance group charged with independent assurance on the adequacy of the risk management framework, the internal control environment and the integrity of financial reporting.
+At the County Council this shall mean the Audit Committee.

-Senior Management - those responsible for the leadership and direction of Hampshire & Isle of Wight Fire and Rescue Service.
-This is the Executive Group.
+Senior Management - those responsible for the leadership and direction of the Council.
+At the County Council this shall mean the Corporate Management Team